 Snow Time is another strange cartoon from Foster.
 It’s wintertime in cute cartoon animal land and everyone’s having a swell time skiing, synchronized skating and so on.

-Until this cat’s tale gets cut off because he’s messing around in a ski lane.
+Until this cat’s tail gets cut off because he’s messing around in a ski lane.
 But Foster and co-director Davis don’t follow his story.
 Presumably he’s just done… Snow Time skips between all the cute little animals until the finish.
 About a minute after the cartoon needs a narrative, it gets one.

 The cat who’s been off screen for most of the cartoon–apparently walking around the frozen wilderness (he loses his tail at some point)–is dying.
 A crazy doctor can’t save him, but maybe some whiskey can.